Updated on April 18th, 2023

 - Where your student performs well above the average enrollee

-The higher your student scores when compared to the average, the higher their chance of being selected.
-Along with good grades and test scores, having volunteer experience, extracurricular accomplishments, proven leadership capabilities, or similar credentials is often a necessity.
+The higher your student scores compared to the average, the higher their chance of being selected.
+Along with good grades and standardized test scores, volunteer experience, extracurricular accomplishments, proven leadership capabilities or similar credentials are often necessary.
+Primarily, that’s because colleges favor well-rounded students with strong showings in several areas.

-Each opportunity is different, including their requirements, so your student needs to study what the colleges with full-ride scholarships are looking for to determine where to apply.
+Each opportunity is different, including when it comes to requirements and expectations.
+Since that’s the case, your student needs to explore what the colleges with full-ride scholarships are looking for to determine where to apply and what it may take to stand out.

 Colleges with Full Ride Scholarships